Zeeshan-Khan1/aws-core-services/SECTION-4-DATABASES/01-wordpress-on-ec2.md

 # 01. Simple Hosting of a WordPress Site

-## Leveraging EC2 for Dynamic Websites
+## Leveraging EC2 for Dynamic Websites:

 While S3 is perfect for static sites, hosting a **dynamic website** like WordPress—which requires a server, a database, and server-side processing (PHP)—requires a compute service.
 This is where **EC2** comes in.